 - Conserve battery usage by turning off Bluetooth or wireless connectivity if power is out

-- Charge your devices via an external battery charger, by solar power or in our car
+- Charge your devices via an external battery charger, by solar power or in your car

 - Unplug non-essential devices if power is out

-- Verify full backups have completed in advance of any outages or issues
+- Verify full backups have been completed in advance of any outages or issues

 - Files should be backed up using 3-2-1 methodology (Offsite/Cloud backups are ideal)